lukso-network/docs/docs/standards/nft-2.0/03-LSP8-Identifiable-Digital-Asset.md

 When it comes to Non Fungible Tokens (NFTs), one of the key characteristic that makes such assets uniques is their **metadata.**

-In the current state of the blockchain, such assets are created using the ERC721 Standard as their base.
+In their current state, such assets are created as ERC721 tokens.
 However, they present certain limitations:

 - _the Metadata attached to the NFT (represented with `tokenURI`) is **reference** to a file._

 This raises several questions around the location of where the token metadata is stored.
 Is a central service used to store the metadata?
 What about if such service goes down?
-If the Metadata is a link to a JSON file, how do we know if it has been altered?

 - _the only data that can be attached to a NFT is `name`, `symbol`._

 Each NFT has its own characteristics and specific details.
 This is what makes each NFT unique.
 But how can we attach more informations-specific to a NFT?
 And mostly, **how can we query one singular information** specific to the NFT?

+- _Metadata can be altered_

+If the Metadata for a NFT is a link to a JSON file, how do we know if it has been altered?

-- _the Metadata for a NFT is set is stone._
+- _the NFT Metadata is set is stone._

 How about if we want to represent NFTs as more than just a set of informations in a JSON file?
 How about if we want NFTs to act as _"digital liveable things"_ that can **change**, **evolve** or **be upgraded overtime**?